Rule 1: General governance policies of the Quebec Press Council

 7.09 Adjournment – Regardless of whether a quorum is present, a meeting of members may be adjourned by a majority vote of the members present.
 The adjourned meeting shall be reconvened on such day and at such place and time as the members may determine without further notice if a quorum is present.
 If a quorum is not present, at least five days’ written notice shall be given of the date of the adjourned meeting.
 Any business that could have been conducted at a meeting prior to its adjournment may be conducted at the adjourned meeting when a quorum is present.
 If no quorum is present at the reconvened meeting, the adjourned meeting shall be deemed to have ended immediately after its adjournment.

-7.10 Voting and Qualification – Unless otherwise prescribed by the Act, by the Instrument of Incorporation or by a By-law of the Quebec Press Council, only Directors and representatives of associated organizations shall each have the right to vote at a General Meeting of members.
+7.10 Voting and Qualification – Unless otherwise prescribed by the Act, by the Instrument of Incorporation or by a Rule of the Quebec Press Council, only Directors and representatives of associated organizations shall each have the right to vote at a General Meeting of members.

 A member may grant a proxy to another member of the meeting in order to exercise their right to vote on specific items on the meeting agenda.
-Such proxy shall be recorded in writing and delivered to the Executive Secretary prior to the General Meeting.
+Such proxy shall be recorded in writing and delivered to the Secretary General prior to the General Meeting.

 7.11 President of Meetings – The President of the Quebec Press Council shall chair the meetings of members.
 In the President’s absence or as a result of their inability to act in that capacity, the Vice-President of the Quebec Press Council shall chair the General Meetings of members.